wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-java-run-tomcat-application-server.md

     5. Click **Next**.
 6. In the next **Virtual machine configuration** dialog box:
     1. For **Cloud service**, use the default **Create a new cloud service**.
-    2. The value for **Cloud service DNS name** must be unique across cloudapp.net.
+    2. The value for **Cloud service DNS name** must be unique across chinacloudapp.cn.
 If needed, modify this value so that Azure indicates it is unique.
     2. Specify a region, affinity group, or virtual network.
-For the purposes of this tutorial, specify a region such as **West US**.
+For the purposes of this tutorial, specify a region such as **China North**.
     2. For **Storage Account**, select **Use an automatically generated storage account**.
     3. For **Availability Set**, select **(None)**.
     4. Click **Next**.